 "One of my students wrote to me at the end of a project and said 'I never thought I could do anything like this.
 You’ve changed my life.'
 Moments like that are when I get the greatest joy from quilting."

-To use photos for print or web: Photos of RaNae for publicity purposes are available by clicking on the "Image for Print" or "Image for Web" links at left.
+To use photos for print or web: Photos of RaNae for publicity purposes are available by clicking on the links above.
 (The photos will open in a new browser window.
 The image for print is rather large and may take a bit of time to open.)
 Once the image is open, save it to your computer by moving the mouse to the upper left corner and clicking on the Save icon when it appears, or by right-clicking your mouse and selecting "Save Picture As....".
 When using this photo, please include the photo credit "Photo by Dave Cross."